menandmice/micetro_docs/guides/user-manual/webapp_user_guide.rst

   "Filtering sidebar", "Shows a list of possible filters to use for the list.
 See :ref:`webapp-filtering`."
   "Quick command", "Allows for quickly finding and performing actions.
 See :ref:`webapp-quick-command`."

+.. _webapp-filtering:

 Filtering Sidebar
 -----------------
 The left-hand filtering sidebar acts as a selector in each context, and helps you to quickly find the zones or networks.
 You can select pre-defined “filters” or selectors.

 By default, the sidebar is open, but you can collapse it to an icon-only mode.
 In case where a list of clickable items is needed, the sidebar is automatically unfolded.

 Selecting an item in the filtering sidebar applies the filter for the main work grid.
 You can further narrow down results with quickfilters from the top menu.
-(See Quickfilter.)
+(See :ref:`quickfilter`.)

 .. tip::
    When you select a filter in the filtering sidebar, and then select the :guilabel:`Create` operation in the grid, the type of object will be automatically selected based on the active filter.